LucianoPAlmeida/strings/README.md

 * Reference:
     * https://www.geeksforgeeks.org/jaro-and-jaro-winkler-similarity/

+## Hamming

+* The Hamming distance between two strings of equal length is the count of positions in which the caracter is different in the between the two.

 ## Others
 * Implement other algorithms e.g. Hamming distance and Damerau–Levenshtein(differs from the Levenshtein by including also transponsitions on the calculation in addition to the insertion, substitution and deletion).